PEOPLE Management Strategies: A No-Nonsense Guide for Managers

 Image Source: https://www.shrm.org/executive-network/insights/people-strategy/research-insights-diverse-views-effective-management-winter-2024?utm_source=chatgpt.com

-• Higher productivity: Employees who feel supported put in extra effort, solve problems proactively, and take ownership of their work.
+• Higher productivity: Supported employees exert discretionary effort, solve problems proactively, and take true ownership of their results.

-• Stronger collaboration: Engaged teams communicate better, trust each other more, and contribute to a positive work culture.
+• Stronger collaboration: High-trust teams communicate clearly and drive a resilient, positive work culture.

 1. P - Purpose